-Many of the newer smartphones can record a 4K resolution up to 60fps (frames per second), which is an amazing resolution.
+Many of the newer smartphones can record a 4K resolution of up to 60 FPS (frames per second), which is an amazing resolution.
 To put it in perspective, 4K resolution is 4x the size of 1080 HD.
-Your phone will also have other options to record at 1080 HD with higher frame rates up to 240fps or 720 SD with a similar high frame rate.
+Your phone will also have other options to record at 1080p HD with higher frame rates up to 240 FPS or 720 SD with a similar high frame rate.

 Your smartphone will automatically adjust focus and exposure, which really comes in handy for quick photos and videos.
 But when you’re filming a still shot, your smartphone's exposure and focus can jump around, creating a strange effect by trying to find the right point to focus on.
 Most smartphones will allow you to lock the focus and set your exposure so that you can use it as a proper digital camera.